blueschistrocks/School_District_Analysis/README.md

 	##The above code was refactored to replace the math scores with NaN.
 	student_data_df.loc[(student_data_df['school_name'] == 'Thomas High School') & (student_data_df['grade'] == "9th"),['math_score']] = np.nan

-Using the following code, the percent passing math and reading for Thomas High School were re-calculated without the 9th grade class.
+Using the following code, the percent passing math and reading for Thomas High School were re-calculated without the 9th grade class students in the total student number.
 The re-calculated percent passing was added to the the per_school_summary_df.

 	##Get the number of 10th-12th graders from Thomas High School (THS).
 	Thomas_high_10th_df = school_data_complete_df[(school_data_complete_df["school_name"] == "Thomas High School")